pgroonga/pgroonga.github.io/reference/streaming-replication.md

 max_wal_senders = 4
 ```

-Add the following streaming replication configurations to `pg_hba.conf` on only master:
+Add the following streaming replication configurations to `pg_hba.conf` on only primary:

   * Accept replication connection by the replication user `replicator` from `192.168.0.0/24`.